trevinbrooks/pearlarr/README.md

 ![SeaDexArr](example_post.png)

 SeaDexArr is designed as a tool to ensure that you have Anime releases on the Arr apps that match with the best releases tagged on SeaDex.
+SeaDexArr supports both Sonarr and Radarr.

-SeaDexArr currently has support for Sonarr.
-It works by scanning through series tagged as type "Anime", matching these up via the TVDB ID to AniList mappings via the Kometa Anime Mappings (https://github.com/Kometa-Team/Anime-IDs), AniDB mappings (https://github.com/Anime-Lists/anime-lists), and ultimately finding releases in the SeaDex database
+For Sonarr, it works by scanning through series tagged as type "Anime", matching these up via the TVDB ID to AniList mappings via the Kometa Anime Mappings (https://github.com/Kometa-Team/Anime-IDs), AniDB mappings (https://github.com/Anime-Lists/anime-lists), and ultimately finding releases in the SeaDex database.

+For Radarr, this works much the same but instead using the TMDB IDs.

 SeaDexArr will then do some cuts to select a "best" release, which can be pushed to Discord via a bot, and added automatically to a torrent client.
 This should make it significantly more hands-free to keep the best Anime releases